 We watched clips from that making-of documentary that's now on the film's DVD, and we listened to Badham's stories about the production (she still refers to Gregory Peck as "Atticus" to this day).
 As icing on the cake, she finished by reading from Scout's final monologue in the book.
 At one point, I recall conductor Gackstatter telling the audience about just how much he loved To Kill A Mockingbird in general: "I can't name a better movie.
 I can't name a better book."

 Admittedly, as I expected, she couldn't give me a definitive answer.
 Part of it might have been because there was a long line of people there, and she hadn't the liberty to give too much thought to the matter during that moment.
 Part of it could have been that she simply didn't know.
-Still, she gave me an answer of some kind, and it's the only professional answer I've heard from anyone to date.
+Still, she gave me an answer of some kind:

 "I think he was just done with the business," she said, "and wanted to live a quiet life."